Kobo alternatives

 2016.
 Kobo Cloud Reader is discontinued

-The Kobo Instant Reader, Kobo's web-based reading interface, has recently been officially discontinued.
-Clicking on the link now redirects users to the company's general app page.
-Similarly, the Nook Cloud Reader has also been abandoned following the launch of the new Barnes and Noble website in the previous summer.
-Both of these online reading apps were developed in 2012 as a response to Apple's policy requiring in-app purchases to be processed through their own financial system, rather than by individual app developers.
-However, these apps failed to gain significant traction primarily because they were not actively promoted by their respective companies.
-Consequently, they remained relatively obscure for several years until they were silently discontinued.
-As of now, the Kindle Cloud Reader remains the sole online reading app that continues to be maintained and available for public use.
+Kobo Instant Reader, Kobo's browser-based reading platform, has been officially retired and the link to access it now redirects to the company's general app page.
+The Nook Cloud Reader has also been phased out with the launch of the new Barnes and Noble website that was introduced last summer.
+Both web-based reading applications were created in 2012 to circumvent the new Apple policy requiring all in-app purchases to go through their own payment system, rather than allowing app developers to handle it themselves.
+They never gained much traction because the companies managing them did not actively promote them.
+They remained in obscurity for several years before being quietly discontinued.
+The Kindle Cloud Reader remains the sole online reading app still maintained and available for public use.

 2016.
 Kobo released reading app for kids

-Kobo has recently launched a new standalone app for Android called Kobo Kids.
-This app serves as both an e-reading platform and an online shopping system, offering a wide selection of e-books and graphic novels.
-In 2013, Kobo introduced a children's portal on their web store to highlight comics, graphic novels, and e-books specifically for kids.
-However, this marks the first time the company has developed a dedicated app to showcase these offerings.
-The Kobo Kids app features a vibrant and engaging interface, featuring genre-based icons such as space, dinosaurs, animals, classics, superheroes, and more.
-When a specific genre is selected, the app displays a range of titles with previews available.
-It's important to note that children cannot make purchases independently; instead, parents are responsible for purchasing the content.
-However, once a sample is downloaded, it becomes much easier for parents to make a purchase decision.
+Kobo has just introduced a standalone app for Android called Kobo Kids.
+It is an e-reading app as well as an online shopping platform offering a variety of e-books and graphic novels.
+In 2013, Kobo created a children’s portal to highlight their comics, graphic novels and e-books.
+This system was only accessible via the web version of their store, making this the first time the company has developed a dedicated app to promote it.
+The Kobo Kids app features a vibrant and engaging interface with a range of icons representing genres such as space, dinosaurs, animals, classics, superheroes and more.
+When you select a specific genre, it shows several titles and offers previews.
+Children cannot purchase content independently; instead, a parent must make the purchases, but it is much easier once a sample is downloaded.

 2015.
 Kobo launched free ebook platform for Southwest Airlines passengers